core-wg/href/draft-ietf-core-href.md

 distinguishable in their structures from the extended form presented here as well as other future forms.

-Extensions to CRIs MUST NOT allow indefinite length items.
+Extensions to CRIs are not intended to change encoding constraints;
+e.g., {{no-indef}} is applicable to extended forms of CRIs as well.
-This provision ensures that recipients of CRIs can deal with unprocessable CRIs as described in {{unprocessable}}.
+This also ensures that recipients of CRIs can deal with unprocessable CRIs as described in {{unprocessable}}.

 ## Extended CRI: Accommodating Percent Encoding (PET) {#pet}